-Seven Myanmar soldiers sentenced to 10 years for massacre exposed by Reuters
+Seven Myanmar soldiers sentenced to 10 years for Rohingya massacre

 On Wednesday, the judge will rule on a motion by defense lawyers for dismissal of the case.

-(This version of the story was refiled to reword the fourth paragraph)
+(This version of the story was refiled to remove extraneous metadata from header field)

 Writing by Antoni Slodkowski; Reporting by Thu Thu Aung and Shoon Naing; Editing by Mark Heinrich, Larry King